-The University will not respond to any questions/requests for clarification that require addenda, if received by the University after 08/31/2021 5:30PM ET.
+The University will not respond to any questions/requests for clarification that require addenda, if received by the University after 09/20/2021 5:30 PM/ET.

-4.2.7 Pricing Proposal
+4.2.7 Pricing and/or Revenue Proposal

-Vendors shall indicate pricing offers in the appropriate spaces and/or areas provided in this ITN.
+Vendors shall indicate pricing and/or revenue offers in the appropriate spaces and/or areas provided in this ITN.
 Vendors shall ensure that any departure from this condition results in an offer that is clearly cross-referenced to the applicable sections within this ITN.
 For any material departure from this condition, vendors shall provide clear and unambiguous explanations how the departure relates in detail to the applicable sections within this ITN.
 If the vendor responds with an "All or None" proposal, it shall be clearly and unambiguously marked as such.

 The University may presume and hold as the vendor's final offer all pricing and/or revenue offerings, whether stated as amounts or percentages, and/or whether or not offered on an all-ornone basis, if not specified by the vendor.
-The University may accept or reject in part or entirely the vendor's pricing when such offerings are not on an all-or-none basis.
-The University prohibits the changing of pricing after the ITN closing date and time.
+The University may accept or reject in part or entirely the vendor's pricing and/or revenue offerings when such offerings are not on an all-or-none basis.
+The University prohibits the changing of pricing and/or revenue proposals after the ITN closing date and time.
 Unless otherwise specifically proposed by the vendor, the University reserves the right to hold such pricing and/or revenue proposal as effective for the entire intended contract term.
-The University may prescribe the manner and method by which pricing shall be communicated in the vendor's proposal.
-The University may reject any proposal in which the pricing does not conform to such prescribed manner and method.
+The University may prescribe the manner and method by which pricing and/or revenue offerings shall be communicated in the vendor's proposal.
+The University may reject any proposal in which the pricing and/or revenue offering does not conform to such prescribed manner and method.